-The place originally had belonged to the Küküllő Castle.
-It was a Saxon settlement and it was first mentioned in 1309 as “villa Sancti Nicolai” and its priest was a Saxon man who was mentioned to have denied paying taxes.
+Bethlenszentmiklós (Szentmiklós, Sânmiclăus, Betelsdorf or Miklosdorf) is in Transylvania, Romania.
+It is 15 km from Balázsfalva (Blaj, Blasendorf) to the northeast.
+The place originally belonged to the Küküllő Castle.
+It was a Saxon settlement and it was first mentioned in 1309 as “villa Sancti Nicolai” its priest was a Saxon man who was mentioned among the Saxon priests who denied paying taxes to the Catholic church.

-The building is a nice example of how the local Transylvanian tradition was mixed with Italian architectural elements.
-The castle used to be surrounded by walls and bastions but now they are gone.
-The building is a nice example of the mixture of renaissance and early baroque styles of Transylvania.
-Even today 70% of the village next to the fort is Hungarian populated.
+The building is a nice example of how the local Transylvanian tradition was mixed with Italian Renaissance architectural elements and early Baroque styles.
+The castle used to be surrounded by two lines of walls and five bastions but now they are gone.
+The last major renovation after 1760 took place in 1806.
+After the Bethlen family, the Brukenthal family inherited the property in the 19th century, then the Saxon Evangelic Church owned it.